-This publication is the next in the series of documents, following Our Future Approach to Consumers that we committed to in Our Mission, providing transparency to our activities and explaining our approach in more depth.
+The Approach to Authorisation is part of the series of documents that we committed to in Our Mission, providing transparency to our activities and explaining our approach in more depth.